 So off I go ... unexpectedly alone ... to what is now most definitely my second home.
 Still looking forward to absolutely everything about Kathmandu in the wet season, yet strangely out of sorts.
 We love going to Nepal together, it's our thing - never just a sourcing trip for us.
 Ho hum, just have to make do!

 I decided to push on and get this thing started!

 First step: find a videographer.

 I placed an ad and found Susana pretty much straight away.
 She had been in Nepal for the past year and a half working with a crew filming shamanism in and around Kathmandu.
 The project had finished and she had precisely the time off we needed before flying back to France for holidays.
 C'était parfait!

 I also met Ryan, who while didn't get the videographer position, was a musician and said he wanted to record a song for us.
 He can play more than 10 musical instruments and is loving ❤ the ukelele at the moment, so decided to perform a Nepali folk song using the ukelele - a very non Nepali instrument.
 Combining the madal - Nepali percussion instrument - completed the beautiful tune.

 Susana and I began by filming in the workshop.
 Here we could document the pattern making & cutting, stitching, embroidery, button holes, checking, ironing and packing.
-We took enough footage for at least a 2 hour film here!
+She took enough footage for at least a 2 hour film here!

 Day 3 was the absolute best fun!
 We were out and about in the streets filming the 'cultural' life in Kathmandu and of the Nepali people.